muhammadumerfarooq/clinios/README.md

 ## Database

+Load file mysql_start.txt in your database

-If you want to query the database install MySQL Workbench https://www.mysql.com/products/workbench/
+To query the database install MySQL Workbench https://www.mysql.com/products/workbench/

+## Usage

+Login to the app with email test@test.com and password 12345678

 ## File system